Best Drum Dampeners

 Here are the best option for each category:

 3M no residue duct tape

-Other brands might work, but 3M has establish itself as the market leader when it comes to no residue tapes and other consumer products.
+However, 3M has establish itself as the market leader when it comes to no-residue tapes and other consumer products.

 Their product quality is consistent which means you won’t have to worry about leaving residue on your drum heads and dealing with sticky heads while you drum.

 I’ve also noticed that even though no label duct tapes do mention that they leave ‘no residue’, there’s a possibility for some of these to leak or stick when the weather gets warm.